 4. driving style - Driving a car hard combined with short start stop journeys will increase the wear and tear on injectors.
 Letting the engine cool down before shutting it off will increase the life span of the injectors.
 This will also benefit the rest of the engine too.

-If you are a high mileage driver or if your engine is underperforming or randomly misfiring, it may be caused by bad fuel injectors.
-Getting them serviced by a qualified injector specialist can save you money in the long term.
-Just remember that Diagnosing any problems quickly will help prevent further damage to the injector and the engine.
+If your car has covered a lot of miles or if your engine is underperforming or randomly misfiring, it may be caused by bad fuel injectors.
+Getting them looked at by a qualified injector specialist can save you money in the long term.
+Just remember that Diagnosing any problems quickly will help prevent further damage to the injector, the fuel system and the engine.